SrBrahma/GitHub-Repository-Manager/README.md

 </div>
 <br/>

 _This gif is a little old!
-We are now using the VS Code integrated GitHub login system and the extension is prettier!
-The gif will be eventually updated!_
+We are now using the VS Code integrated GitHub login system and the extension is prettier!_

 <br/>